Natural Fall Wreaths

 This DIY fall wreath makes a subtle statement with soft textures like cattails, pussywillows, and cotton balls.
 A color scheme of ivory and white gives this twig wreath a modern farmhouse look.
 Start with an inexpensive twig wreath form and layer natural elements on one half of the wreath and secure with wire or glue.

 This fiery fall wreath combines tree leaves, mums, dried yarrow, oak leaves, and pinecones to create a rainbow of autumnal hues.
 Soak a 10- or 12-inch ring of floral foam in water.
 Group like-color materials together, and insert their stems into the natural wreath.
 Secure the materials in place with hot glue or T pins.

 Outfitted with magnolia leaves and tied up with a burlap bow, this pretty DIY fall wreath belongs on a shiplap wall.
 Made with an inexpensive twig wreath as its base, magnolia leaves, white flowers, and a burlap bow make this wreath a DIY farmhouse fall decoration dream.

 Gold Magnolia Wreath

 Take nature up a notch by turning what was once green into gold.
-Add a couple coats of glitzy gold spray paint to large-scale magnolia leaves that were formed into a wreath.
-The layered metallic leaves make a statement all on their own -- no embellishment required.
+And silver.
+And bronze.
+Just add a couple coats of glitzy spray paint to large-scale magnolia leaves that were formed into a natural wreath.
+The layered metallic leaves make a statement all on their own—no embellishment required.

 Juniper-and-Bittersweet Rake Wreath